abscondment/clog/public/blog/facebook-connect-ie-fb_xd_fragment-iframe/post.markdown

 `xdChannelUrl` should just be `channelUrl`.
 They're close enough, right?
 That's like, hardly worth mentioning.
 Or documenting.

+*Update 2010-11-26 09:05: It appears this* is *documented, or at least it is now.
+Peperone23 points out [the FB.init documentation](http://developers.facebook.com/docs/reference/javascript/FB.init).*

 So now you do something like this:

     FB.init({